-3.8.3 During the playing session the following additional regulations shall be in force: a) The players are not permitted to bring into the playing area telephone, technical and other equipment extraneous to play, which may in any way disturb or upset the opponent.
-The Chief Arbiter shall decide what constitutes extraneous equipment liable to offend the opponent.

-b) A player may communicate with an arbiter or a steward.
-In the case of a draw offer, he may also communicate with his opponent as permitted by article 9.1.b of the World Championship Technical Regulations (annex 1).

-c) During the playing session, a player may leave the playing area only with the permission of the Chief Arbiter and only if he is accompanied by one of the arbiters.
+- 3. 9.
+1 Only the players, principals and steward (-ess)s shall be allowed in the actual playing area except with the permission of the Chief Arbiter. - 3.9.2 During the playing session the following additional regulations shall be in force: - a) The players are not permitted to bring into the playing area telephone, technical and other equipment extraneous to play, which may in any way disturb or upset the opponent.
+The Chief Arbiter shall decide what constitutes extraneous equipment liable to offend the opponent. - b) A player may communicate with an arbiter or a steward.
+In the case of a draw offer, he may also communicate with his opponent as permitted by article 9.1.b of the World Championship Technical Regulations (annex 1). - c) During the playing session, a player may leave the playing area only with the permission of the Chief Arbiter and only if he is accompanied by one of the arbiters.